MCQ Microbiology culture media part I

-Glucose or glycerol are often used as carbon sources, and ammonium salts or nitrates as inorganic nitrogen sources.
-An undefined medium has some complex ingredients, like yeast extract, which consists of a mix of the many , many chemical species in unknown proportions.
+Glucose or glycerol are often used as carbon sources and ammonium salts or nitrates as inorganic nitrogen sources.
+An undefined medium has some complex ingredients, like yeast extract, which consists of a mix of the many, many chemical species in unknown proportions.

 Undefined media are sometimes chosen supported price and sometimes by necessity – some microorganisms haven’t been cultured on defined media.
-There are many various sorts of media which will be wont to grow specific microbes, and even promote certain cellular processes; like wort, the medium which is that the growth media for the yeast that creates beer.
+There are many various sorts of media that will be wont to grow specific microbes, and even promote certain cellular processes; like wort, the medium which is that the growth media for the yeast that creates beer.
 Without wort in certain conditions, fermentation cannot occur and therefore the beer won’t contain alcohol or be carbonated (bubbly).

 COMMON BROADLY-DEFINED CULTURE MEDIA

 Nutrient media – A source of amino acids and nitrogen (e.g., beef, yeast extract). this is often an undefined medium because the aminoalkanoic acid source contains a spread of compounds with the precise composition being unknown.
-These media contain all the weather that the majority bacteria need for growth and are non-selective, in order that they are used for the overall cultivation and maintenance of bacteria kept in laboratory-culture collections.
+These media contain all the weather that the majority of bacteria need for growth and are non-selective, in order that they are used for the overall cultivation and maintenance of bacteria kept in laboratory-culture collections.

 Minimal media – Media that contains the minimum nutrients possible for colony growth, generally without the presence of amino acids, and are often employed by microbiologists and geneticists to grow “wild type” microorganisms.
 These media also can be wont to select for or against the expansion of specific microbes.
-Usually a good amount of data must be known about the microbe to work out its minimal media requirements.
+Usually, a good amount of data must be known about the microbe to work out its minimal media requirements.

-Differential media – Also referred to as indicator media, are wont to distinguish one microorganism type from another growing on an equivalent media. this sort of media uses the biochemical characteristics of a microorganism growing within the presence of specific nutrients or indicators (such as neutral red, phenol red, eosin y, or methylene blue) added to the medium to visibly indicate the defining characteristics of a microorganism. this sort of media is employed for the detection and identification of microorganisms.
+Differential media – Also referred to as indicator media, are wont to distinguish one microorganism type from another growing on an equivalent media. this sort of media uses the biochemical characteristics of a microorganism growing within the presence of specific nutrients or indicators (such as neutral red, phenol red, eosin y, or methylene blue) added to the medium to visibly indicating the defining characteristics of a microorganism. this sort of media is employed for the detection and identification of microorganisms.